 Pursuant to the development plan, SeaSpine shall use reasonable efforts to assist in the development of the potential product offering, including licensing certain existing intellectual property to be incorporated into such product.
 Under the terms of the Development Agreement, the Company agreed to make monthly payments to SeaSpine to reimburse for full time resources employed by SeaSpine responsible to conduct the development activities.
-For the three and nine months ended September 30, 2020, the Company expensed \$40,000 and \$86,000, respectively, of the reimbursement charges from SeaSpine, which was recorded within research and development expense in the condensed consolidated statement of operations.
-The outstanding liability to SeaSpine as of September 30, 2020 amounted to \$10,000, recorded within accrued liabilities and other in the condensed consolidated balance sheet.
+For the three months ended March 31, 2021 and 2020, the Company expensed \$10,000 and \$22,000, respectively, of the reimbursement charges from SeaSpine, which were recorded within research and development expense in the condensed consolidated statements of operations.
+There were no outstanding liabilities to SeaSpine as of March 31, 2021 and December 31, 2020.